Vision, Ambition and Talent.

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network and earn money to pay for tuition.

-Get your UBC degree in Media Studies, which combines digital media arts, visual arts, computer science, social science and humanities.
+Bachelor of Media Studies is a computational arts program that combines digital arts, visual arts, computer science, social science and humanities.

 - Computer Science